1. I've heard the Cal/OSHA Emergency Temporary Standards (ETS) for COVID-19 prevention have been revised. What's changed?

 - A plan for correcting COVID-19 hazards in the workplace

-- A training and instruction program for employees regarding COVID-19 in the workplace
+- A training and instruction program for employees regarding COVID-19 in the workplace, including information on access to covid-19 testing and vaccination

 - A plan for providing face coverings for employees in the workplace

-- A plan for other engineering controls, administrative controls and personal protective equipment
+- A plan for other engineering controls, administrative controls, and personal protective equipment, including provision of respirators for voluntary use for unvaccinated employees

 - A plan for reporting, recordkeeping, and access to records regarding COVID-19 in the workplace

-- A plan for exclusion of COVID-19 cases from the workplace
+- A plan for exclusion of COVID-19 cases and employees who have had close contact with a COVID case from the workplace

 - Return to work criteria

-3. Does my COVID-19 Prevention Program have to be a separate document or can it be included in the IIPP?
+5. Does my COVID-19 Prevention Program have to be a separate document, or can it be included in the IIPP?

 It can be integrated into existing programs like an IIPP or be a stand-alone document.